kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 Fields of cloud-init are templated and can be used to allow dynamic configuration.

-Node information retrieved by [sysinfo](https://github.com/zcalusic/sysinfo#sample-output) is templated in the commands, file and entities fields.
+Node information is retrieved by [sysinfo](https://github.com/zcalusic/sysinfo#sample-output) and is templated in the commands, file and entity fields.

 This means that templating like the following is possible: